Depression

 Other types of depression

-There are different types of depression, and some conditions where depression may be one of the symptoms.
+There are different types of depression, and some conditions have depression as one of the symptoms.
 These include:

 -